Carya glabra: Special uses

+Aside from consuming its edible nuts, Native Americans would use pignut hickory for other culinary resources.
+The nuts can be boiled to make an oil, which can be used as spread on food or as hair oil, with the meat remaining to be eaten or preserved.

-Hickories provide food to many kinds of wildlife (8,13).
+Hickories provide food to many kinds of wildlife.
 The nuts are relished by several species of squirrel and represent an estimated 10 to 25 percent of their diet.
 Hogs were observed consuming the nuts in colonial America, lending the species its common name.
 Nuts and flowers are eaten by the wild turkey and several species of songbirds.
 Nuts and bark are eaten by black bears, foxes, rabbits, and raccoons.
 Small mammals eat the nuts and leaves; 5 to 10 percent of the diet of eastern chipmunks is hickory nuts.
 White-tailed deer occasionally browse hickory leaves, twigs, and nuts.

 The kernel of hickory seeds is exceptionally high in crude fat, up to 70 to 80 percent in some species.
 Crude protein, phosphorus, and calcium contents are generally moderate to low.
 Crude fiber is very low.

 Pignut hickory makes up a small percentage of the biomass in low-quality upland hardwood stands that are prime candidates for clearcutting for chips or fuelwood as the first step toward rehabilitation to more productive stands.
 Hickory has a relatively high heating value and is used extensively as a home heating fuel.

 Pignut hickory is an important shade tree in wooded suburban areas over most of the range but is seldom planted as an ornamental tree because of its size and difficulty of transplanting, although it has spectacular orangey-red fall colors.